XKeyscore: Denmark

 In an ongoing scandal, XKeyscore was part of the main package and the reason a new datacenter was needed, built in Sandager.
 In the 2020s, due to anti-American sentiment causing whistleblowers in the layers of Danish defense, the truth came out about the real usage in Danish state media.
 NSA gave FE access to their suite of spying software from NSA, in favor of spying on American allies such as Germany's Angela Merkel and Boris Johnson amongst a few in newer times.
 This deal has been ongoing since the visit to Copenhagen by President Bill Clinton in 1997, facilitated by then Danish Prime minister, Poul Nyrup Rasmussen.

 According to whistleblowers from the Danish secret police, and judicial evidence later presented in Danish court, the US has been and still is carrying out a massive spying operation on the western countries in Europe, with Denmark's help.

 The whistleblower itself was later leaked to be then-head of the Danish Intelligence Service, Lars Findsen.
-Additionally he leaked in court and through evidence presented in court, that there is an ongoing mass-surveillance program by NSA, not just on the American people themselves, but also of the world facilitated through multiple American "private" companies such as IBM and Google.
-Additionally making usage of high tech tools such as AI packet sniffing, aggressive red hatting, and other IT methods.
+Additionally he leaked in court and through evidence presented in court, that there is an ongoing mass-surveillance program by NSA, not just on the American people themselves, but also of the world, facilitated through multiple American "private" companies such as IBM and Google.
+Additionally, making use of high tech tools such as AI packet sniffing, aggressive red hatting, and other IT methods.